Airlines slash schedules, jobs and pay after new travel restrictions | MarketScreener

-United Airlines Holdings booked $1.5 billion (1.22 billion pounds)less revenue in March than the same time last year and warned employees that planes could be flying nearly empty into the summer, even after severe flight cuts.
+United Airlines Holdings Inc booked $1.5 billion (1.22 billion pounds) less revenue in March than the same time last year and warned employees that planes could be flying nearly empty into the summer, even after severe flight cuts.

 United said it would cut corporate officers' salaries by 50% and reduce flight capacity by about 50% in April and May, with deep capacity cuts also expected into the summer travel period.